PaddlePaddle/PaddleX/docs/pipeline_deploy/serving.en.md

   extra:
     file_storage:
       type: bos
-      endpoint: <BOS endpoint>
+      endpoint: <BOS endpoint, e.g. https://bj.bcebos.com>
-      ak: <Access Key>
-      sk: <Secret Key>
+      ak: <Baidu Cloud AK>
+      sk: <Baidu Cloud SK>
       bucket_name: <bucket name>
-      key_prefix: <optional, prefix for uploaded keys>
+      key_prefix: <optional, object key prefix>
     return_img_urls: true
-    url_expires_in: 3600  # Lifetime of the pre-signed URL in seconds; -1 means no expiry
+    url_expires_in: 3600  # Pre-signed URL lifetime in seconds; -1 means no expiry
 ```

+Field reference:

+- `endpoint`: BOS endpoint, required.
+- `ak`: Baidu Cloud AK, required.
+- `sk`: Baidu Cloud SK, required.
+- `bucket_name`: BOS bucket name, required.
+- `key_prefix`: optional object key prefix.

+Where to put the configuration:

-- Basic serving: write the configuration to the pipeline config file passed to `paddlex --serve --pipeline`.
+- Basic serving: write it to the pipeline config file passed to `paddlex --serve --pipeline`.
-- High-stability serving: write the configuration to `server/pipeline_config.yaml` inside the SDK and restart the container.
+- High-stability serving: write it to `server/pipeline_config.yaml` inside the SDK and restart the container.

 Notes:

 - `file_storage.type` supports `bos`, `file_system`, and `memory`; **only `bos` provides pre-signed URLs**.
 When `return_img_urls: true` is enabled, `file_storage` must be `bos`, otherwise the server fails to start.
-- Field types are unchanged; only the value changes from a base64 string to a pre-signed URL that can be fetched within `url_expires_in` seconds.
+- Field types are unchanged; only the value changes from a Base64 string to a pre-signed URL that can be fetched within `url_expires_in` seconds.
-- Use cases: responses containing large images; multi-page PDFs where inline base64 would bloat the payload; downstream consumers that need to download or persist images asynchronously.
+- For details on how to obtain the AK/SK, see the [Baidu Intelligent Cloud documentation](https://cloud.baidu.com/doc/BOS/index.html).